pretix/pretix-docs/docs/tutorial/continuous-operation/dates.md

 ## Conclusion

+We have added dates to our event series: a single date for regular admission and several dates for a repeating event.
+We can add further dates as needed during the season.
+For repeating dates, it makes sense to use the "Create many new dates" function.
+For one-off dates, we can use "Create a new date" instead.

-Now that we have added dates to our event series, we can move on to [creating products](products.md) to sell in our shop.
+We can now move on to [creating products](products.md) to sell in our shop.